 Malaysia charges ex-1MDB chief and Najib for audit tampering

-[KUALA LUMPUR] Ex-1MDB president Arul Kanda and Malaysia's former leader Najib Razak were charged for their alleged roles in tampering with a state audit report into the troubled fund.
+EX-1MDB president Arul Kanda and Malaysia's former prime minister Najib Razak were both charged on Wednesday for their alleged roles in tampering with a state audit report into the troubled state investment fund.

 Najib is accused of altering the report on a government audit into 1MDB to protect himself from criminal, civil or regulatory action, while Arul is accused of abetting him, according to the charge sheets.
 Both have pleaded not guilty.